日本語 English

 Looking back, the history of Mitsui Chemicals is also a history of switching to alternative raw materials.
 Starting with the production of chemical fertilizers from the byproduct gas of coal coke in 1912, we have expanded our business while switching raw materials and shifting to the chemical business using gas and petroleum naphtha as raw materials.
 Now is the time for a shift to the chemical business using biomass and recycled resources as raw materials.
 With the two brands at the center of communications with society, we aim to contribute to the realization of carbon neutrality and a circular economy society and achieve further growth by once again switching to alternative raw materials.

-Problems with plastic waste
+Problems with Plastic Waste

 We have worked to manage plastic waste properly and promote its recycling by participating in global and Japanese alliances such as the Alliance to End Plastic Waste (AEPW) and Japan Clean Ocean Material Alliance (CLOMA).